-We are responsible for forming and expressing an opinion on the financial statements.
+We are responsible for forming and expressing an opinion on whether the financial statements are prepared, in all material respects, in accordance with the Code of Practice on Local Authority Accounting.
 Our audit does not relieve management or Governance Scrutiny Group, as those charged with governance, of their responsibilities.

-The Chief Finance Officer is responsible for the assessment of whether is it appropriate for the Council to prepare its accounts on a going concern basis.
-As auditors, we are required to obtain sufficient appropriate audit evidence regarding and conclude on; a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Chief Finance Officer's use of the going concern basis of accounting in the preparation of the financial statements.
+The Director of Finance & Corporate Services and s151 Officer is responsible for the assessment of whether is it appropriate for the Council to prepare its accounts on a going concern basis.
+As auditors, we are required to obtain sufficient appropriate audit evidence regarding, and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Director of Finance & Corporate Services and s151 Officer's use of the going concern basis of accounting in the preparation of the financial statements.